inderwies/dsst-final-project/README.md

 <li>It should consume a <strong>third-party API</strong> of the student’s choice</li>
 <li>It should <strong>use JavaScript to manipulate the data returned from the API</strong> (ideally, it should use an accumulator pattern)</li>
 <li>It should <strong>use jQuery</strong> to perform DOM-manipulation</li>
-<li>It should meet the standards of MVP (minimum viable product) and appear reasonably complete for the end-user</li>
+<li>It should <strong>meet the standards of MVP (minimum viable product)</strong> and appear reasonably complete for a portfolio project</li>
 </ul>
 </li>
 <li>Your full working site should be <strong>committed to GitHub</strong> for review</li>
 </ul>
 <h2 id="grading-rubric">Grading Rubric</h2>
 <p>You should choose goals to accumulate <em>at least</em> 100 points total.
-Each goal carries a max point value.</p>
+Each goal carries a max point value.
+Stretch goals allow you to buffer your final grade by factor of 50%.
+For example, a 10 point goal can stretch to 15, 20 points stretches to 30, etc.</p>

 <table>
 <thead>